Ferry from Holyhead to Dublin

 The distance between Holyhead and Dublin is 58 nautical miles (around 107 km).

-No, the last ferry of the day usually sets sail for Holyhead at 22:30 and reaches the Welsh port at around 02:00.
+Yes, the last ferry of the day usually sets sail for Holyhead at 22:30 and reaches the Welsh port at around 02:00.
+While the journey is rather short, we highly recommend that you book a cabin or a business/VIP seat, for a more comfortable journey.

 With Irish Ferries and Stena Line, you can book your tickets online on Ferryhopper and pick them up in paper form from the company’s collection points at the port before the trip.